Within the Zoo and Beyond.

 This is a critical time for the Earth’s animals.
 Our planet now faces perhaps the largest mass species extinction in its history, comparable only to the time when dinosaurs disappeared.
 That’s why Cheyenne Mountain Zoo works hard to protect endangered species, through both in-house, regional and global conservation programs.

-Within the Zoo, we protect and breed animals such as the black-footed ferret, mountain tapir and Mexican grey wolf to ensure their future survival.
+Within the Zoo, we protect and breed animals such as the black-footed ferret, mountain tapir and Mexican wolf to ensure their future survival.
 To prevent the extinction of birds, reptiles, amphibians and mammals, we participate in more than 30 cooperative Species Survival Programs.

 Beyond the Zoo, we contribute to these collaborative wildlife conservation efforts: